-Ben is a J.S.D. candidate and a Herman N. Finkelstein Memorial Fellow at Columbia Law School, and a Ph.D.
-(Economics) candidate at The Australian National University (hereinafter, “ANU”).
-His research interests are in the areas of contracts, equity (including trusts and parens patriae), law and economics, game theory, and behavioral economics.
+Ben is a Lecturer in Law at The University of Sydney, a J.S.D. candidate at Columbia Law School, and a Ph.D.
+(Economics) candidate at The Australian National University (ANU).
+His research interests are in the areas of trusts and estates, contracts, restitution and unjust enrichment, conflict of laws, game theory, and behavioral law and economics.

-Ben completed the LL.M. at Columbia Law School (2015-16) and undergraduate degrees at the ANU (2008-13).
+Ben completed the LL.M. at Columbia (2015-16) and undergraduate degrees at the ANU (2008-13).
 He specialized in mathematical economics, civil procedure and commercial law.

 Ben is a loyal member of the Francis Forbes Society for Australian Legal History.
 He has published in legal history and helped organize legal history tutorials for members and friends of the Society.

-Project Working Title: “Legal Incapacity in Anglo-American Commercial Law”
+Project Working Title: “Mental Capacity in Private Law”